 Basketball players tend to focus a lot on the quadriceps (muscles in front of the thigh) when doing strength training often neglecting the hamstrings.
 This severe muscle strength imbalance often leads to hamstring pulls or tears.
 And just as importantly, players with weak hamstrings also simply don’t play as well as shown in a study of national basketball teams.

 In a study1 amongst national basketball team divisions, division I players have significantly higher significantly peak torque (explosive power) than the lower divisions in both the quads and hamstrings.
 Running fast is not simply a result of the legs pushing off the floor with the quads; but also the result of the hamstring and the glutes pulling back the hips.
 Explosive power from both the quads and the hamstrings are crucial to high performance plays.

 The hamstring is a group of large, powerful muscles that covers the back of the thigh, from the lower pelvis to the back of the shin bone.
-The hamstring functions to extend the hip joint and flex the knee joint.
-If the quadriceps is far stronger than the hamstrings, it can easily overpower the hamstrings, tearing or straining them during vigorous game play.
+They function to extend the hip joint and flex the knee joint.
+If the quadriceps is far stronger than the hamstrings, it can easily overpower them; tearing or straining them during vigorous game play.
 Sadly, hamstring pulls rank high amongst the most common injuries to bench a player.
-Just recently in April, Forward Luke Walton missed the Lakers' game at Sacramento with a strained right hamstring.
+Just recently in April, Forward Luke Walton missed the Lakers’ game at Sacramento with a strained right hamstring.